Adrienne is a certified dog trainer, former veterinary assistant, and author of the online dog training course "Brain

 There are peak times when puppies are more likely to need to go out and those times are after eating or drinking, after waking up from a nap and after playing.
 Learning how to recognize signs your puppy has to go potty will help you in the process.

-When you go outdoors, you may be better off keeping him on leash as your beagle's nose might distract him, causing him to get off-track and then remember the need to go potty only once he's back inside, coincidentally always soiling that favorite rug.
+When you go outdoors, you may be better off keeping them on leash as your Beagle's nose might distract them, causing them to get off-track and then remember the need to go potty only once they're back inside, coincidentally always soiling that favorite rug.

 Reward With Tasty Treats

 Beagles offer a great advantage when it comes to potty training: they are highly food motivated.
 When you take your puppy outside to potty, make sure to carry some treats in your pocket.

 Walk your puppy always to the same area that you have designated for going potty.
-Keeping your beagle puppy on leash prevents your puppy from straying away to distant odors and allows him to be there, right within reach, so that you can readily praise and reward with a tasty treat the moment he has finished going potty.
+Keeping your Beagle puppy on leash prevents your puppy from straying away to distant odors and allows them to be there, right within reach, so that you can readily praise and reward them with a tasty treat the moment they have finished going potty.

-Once your puppy has gone potty, you can allow your puppy to explore the yard and then have some supervised freedom time indoors in an area where you have a plain view and can watch your puppy carefully, before it's time to take him out again, crate him again or place him in his long-term enclosure.
+Once your puppy has gone potty, you can allow your puppy to explore the yard and then have some supervised freedom time indoors in an area where you have a plain view and can watch your puppy carefully, before it's time to take them out again, crate them again or place them in their long-term enclosure.

 If you ever find a mess or catch your puppy in the act of soiling in your home, avoid punishing your pup.
-This may only lead to your puppy hiding to pee and poop, putting a significative dent in the potty training process.
+This may only lead to your puppy hiding to pee and poop, putting a significant dent in the potty training process.